-The Atlantic’s third-annual Technologies in Education Forum focused on the new policies, tools and technologies that are revolutionizing the way we learn.
+The Atlantic’s third-annual Technologies in Education Forum focused on the technologies that are revolutionizing the way we learn.
 Panel discussions and headline interviews discussed the latest innovations transforming the classroom, policy changes needed to promote technologies in schools, and how to best prepare students to fill much-needed STEM jobs.
 From educational video games that encourage math and science learning, to promoting computer programming skills, to the democratization of higher education through free online courses, this half-day event explored technology’s transformative power for students of all ages.

 Wednesday, May 15, 2013

 Also in This Series

 For the fourth year in a row, The Atlantic examined the new policies and tools that are revolutionizing the way our students learn and our teachers teach, from educational video gaming to online learning.

 People v.
 Cancer: Battling Cancer in the Time of COVID

 What does it mean to live with cancer during a global pandemic?